peerdavid/smartmeter-ha/README.md

   sh ./tools/setup.sh
   ```

-* for yet unknown reasons, you might be facing issues that the usb port is not constantly named `/dev/ttyUSB0` (but, e.g., `/dev/ttyUSB1` instead) which makes the container fail and unable to recover;
+* you might be facing issues that the usb port is not constantly named `/dev/ttyUSB0` (but, e.g., `/dev/ttyUSB1` instead) which makes the container fail and unable to recover;
   run the following script for creating an (always correct) symlink to `/dev/smartmeter_modbus`, but make sure that `ls -l /dev/ttyUSB0` is the correct device *prior* to running the script

   ```sh